Nath-RS/Web-Projects/README.md

 # Web-Projects

-This Repository is for website structures and templates.
+This Repository is for website structures and templates with HTML and CSS.